Highest, tallest, hottest: National park record-setters

 All these wonders are protected within 413 national park sites spanning more than 84 million acres, all overseen by the US National Park Service in every state, the District of Columbia, American Samoa, Guam, Puerto Rico and the Virgin Islands.

-In honor of the National Park Service's centennial on August 25, CNN explores 10 record-setting spots, now protected because of legislation passed 100 years ago to preserve the nation's natural and cultural treasures for current and future generations.
+In honor of the National Park Service's centennial on August 25, 2016, CNN explored 10 record-setting spots, now protected because of legislation passed 100 years ago to preserve the nation's natural and cultural treasures for current and future generations.

 1. Largest national park site